DTJF/fbdoc/src/doc/Examples.md

 ========
 \tableofcontents

-This chapter contains some examples on how to use fb-doc and its features.
+This chapter contains some examples on how to use \Proj and its features.